noemi-ashizuka/db_quiz_correction/README.md

-## ActiveRecord Boilerplate
+## Module #3 - Database Quiz Templaete

-This is a starting point for the Activerecord Basics lecture using sqlite.
-During the lecture, you need to:
+This is a starting point for the livecode reviewing the quiz answers:

-- Clone The project
+- Fork and clone the project
-- Run `bundle install`
+- opt: Create a branch for whatever batch number
-- Explain `rake -T`
+- Start from the text_answers.txt
-- Explain `config/database.yml`
+- Use db.lewagon.org for building schema
-- Run `rake db:create` / `rake db:drop`
+- Use migrations, models, and controller for writing actual code
-- Create and run 2 migrations
+- Use active_record_methods.rb for question #13